 Alongside tradition, modern cooking has recently come to Porto – a little later and slower to take off than Lisbon’s culinary revolution, but now rapidly gaining pace.
 Every month brings another new restaurant serving sensibly modest portions on beautifully arranged plates, still based on those great ingredients, with traditional themes tweaked.
 Blink, and a new bar appears, selling wine by the glass and petiscos – Portugal’s answer to tapas.
 The Japanese have also spotted that fresh fish – there’s good sushi to be had in Porto.

 There are cafés everywhere in Porto, from new hip coffee shops like BOP to big, ornate, historic cafés like Café Guarany or Café Majestic.
 A quick cafezinho or cimbalino (Porto-speak for Lisbon’s ‘bica’ Italy’s espresso) regularly punctuates the locals’ day.
 And a new breed of modern wine bar is multiplying, often serving petiscos, Portugal’s answer to tapas, along with wine by the glass.

 Great areas for bars and cafés:

 - The Baixa – West from the Aliados, north of the Torre dos Clérigos, this area is suddenly vibrant by day and night, bristling with arty little bars and eateries.

 - The Ribeira – Porto’s riverfront west of the famous Dom Luis I bridge is a great place to enjoy the view and soak up the atmosphere.
-Though rivers of people tour this are, you can still find odd little gems – such as Wine Quay Bar, right on the Ribeira – good wines, good nibbles, great river views, or PROVA for lovely atmosphere and a great glass of wine.
+Though rivers of people tour this are, you can still find odd little gems – such as Wine Quay Bar, right on the Ribeira – good wines, good nibbles, great river views, or PROVA for lovely atmosphere alongside a glass of wine.

 - Vila Nova de Gaia riverfront and hillside – (But the locals just call is Gaia.)
-Many of the port lodges have perfectly-placed bars to sell their wares: Sandeman’s terrace by the river, Porto Cruz’ rooftop eyrie, Graham’s new wine bar scenically up on the hill… If you’re looking for the perfect tool to help you explore the Port Wine Lodges, check out the map we’ve created.
+Many of the port lodges have perfectly-placed bars to sell their wares: Sandeman’s terrace by the river, Porto Cruz’ rooftop eyrie, Graham’s wine bar scenically up on the hill.
+If you’re looking for the perfect tool to help you explore the Port Wine Lodges, check out the map we’ve created.